 Each year, researchers at Northeastern conduct over $100 million in externally-funded research.
 While some research is funded by grants awarded to the university by governmental bodies, private-sector firms also contract with the university to conduct research.

-Research projects range in size and scope, from $2,500 projects to multi-year initiatives with budgets of $500,000 or more.
-The CHN currently has a matching funds available from the Commonwealth of Massachusetts to partially fund collaborative research with in-state firms.
+Research projects range in size and scope, from $5,000 projects to multi-year initiatives with budgets of $500,000 or more.

 For more information, please contact Eric Howard at 617-373-3294.